Objectway/super-gigi/README.md

   }
 }
 ```
-The same code for two identical classes.
+We just generated the same code for two identical classes.
-Sass comes in our help with placeholders, but we must extend too many selector to
+Sass helps with placeholders, but still we will need to extend too many selector to
 have a dry behavior.
 What if we can generate placeholders on fly?
 That is exactly what `dry-it()` does.
-You don't have to use it, this is already
-in all our mixins seen before.
-For use it you must only set to `true` the
+To use it you just need to set [`$use-dry`](#use-dry) to `true`.

-[`$use-dry`](#use-dry) variable.
-And that is what will happen:
+The result will be like this:

 ```scss
 .foo {
   @include grid-column((small: 12, large: 6));